xiangmingcai/UMOT/README.md

 **The UMO is the core module of the UMOT toolkit.** In fact, both UMG and UIB are designed to support the use of UMO.
 The UMG is super-powerful and user-friendly in addressing most unmixinng issues.
 The algorithm of UMO will be released in our paper, which in ongoing...

-Although we provide BIU as an unmixing tool, browser environment is not really an ideal choice for such highly calculation intensive work.
-If you have big fcs file (>100 Mb), you could also do unmixing in [OMIQ](https://help.omiq.ai/hc/en-us/articles/28937155541908-Create-and-Apply-a-Spectral-Unmixing-Matrix) or [FCS Express](https://denovosoftware.com/full-access/features/spectral-unmixing/).

 Note: UMOT is complete static, meaning everything you do with UMOT is 100% local.** No data is sent out, and we do not store any user information.